Let’s put the balance back in divorce.

 The typical divorce is actually pretty painful.
 The standard DEAL is almost an assault to fatherhood, and we need to fight to change it.
 In the most common arrangement, Mom gets the kids and house, dad gets the child support payment.
 It’s how things used to work.
 But today, unfortunately, the courts still go by this structure unless there is a significant fight to something different.

-There are a few problems with this pattern.
+There are a few problems with divorce law today.

 The non-custodial parent is assumed to be a deadbeat when they are calling the AG’s office.
 You are segmented into custodial or non-custodial parent at the beginning.
 If you are the non-custodial parent the only reason you’d be calling is you are behind on your child support.